The Underneath (film)

-The Underneath is a 1995 American crime film directed by Steven Soderbergh and starring Peter Gallagher and Alison Elliott.
-The film is based on the novel Criss Cross by Don Tracy, and is a remake of the original 1949 film adaptation.
-The plot revolves around many themes common to film noir, including romantic intrigue, a botched robbery, and a surprise ending.
+The Underneath is a 1995 American crime film directed by Steven Soderbergh, from a screenplay he co-wrote under the pseudonym Sam Lowry with Daniel Fuchs, and starring Peter Gallagher and Alison Elliott.
+The film is based on the novel Criss Cross by Don Tracy, and is a remake of the original 1949 film adapted from the novel by Daniel Fuchs.
+The plot revolves around many themes common to film noir, including romantic intrigue, a botched crime, and a surprise ending.

 Plot

 Michael Chambers returns home to celebrate his mother's remarriage.
-Michael had fled his hometown due to gambling indiscretions and had left his wife Rachel to deal with the mess he created.
-He must now reassimilate into the town, renew his relationships with his family and friends (and enemies) and, most of all, seek out his ex-wife to woo her again.

-Michael obtains a job working for his mother's new husband as an armored car driver.
-He almost seems the perfect prodigal son as he finds his niche back in the community and his way back into his ex-wife's heart.
-His troubles increase when he and Rachel are caught in the act by her hoodlum boyfriend, Dundee.
-To get out of this predicament, Michael must concoct a plan to steal a payroll being transported by his armored car company.
+Michael had fled his hometown due to gambling debts and had left his wife Rachel to deal with the mess he created.
+He now attempts to renew his relationships with his family, his friends – and his enemies.
+The prodigal son obtains a job working for his mother's new husband as an armored car driver but when he is caught with Rachel by her hoodlum boyfriend, Dundee, he ends up concocting a plan to steal a payroll being transported by the armored car company to get out of his predicament.